 - Victorious Eschatology was the prime teaching for the first 1900 years of church history.

 - Futurist Eschatology was popularised by a man who did not believe miracles were for today, nor that righteousness is imputed, or a free gift.
 Today, the church he founded believes that they cannot mix with the world!

 5. Which View Sounds More Like our Abba Father?

 Which one sounds like the heart of a mighty God and a loving Father to you?
 It was always God’s intention to have sons and daughters who would be holy and blameless.
 He would do this through Jesus Christ.
 God would then present this glorious bride to Jesus to be His wife.
-God always intended for the Holy Spirit to have one glorious Temple – the Church and millions of living temples – individual believers filled with the Spirit of God.
-Victorious Eschatology always has and will allow this; Futurist Eschatology must change regularly to allow this.
+God always intended for the Holy Spirit to have one majestic Temple – the church and millions of living temples – individual believers filled with the Spirit of God.
+Victorious Eschatology has always allowed this; Futurist Eschatology must change regularly to make this possible.